 I hold a Masters of Education in Psychology from University of Toronto, and was clinically trained at Women’s College Trauma Therapy Program.
 I practice from an anti-oppressive, inclusion-focused and client-centered framework.
-I draw from the inherent healing properties of creativity, connection, movement, and nature, and ground my sessions in evidence-based therapeutic intervention.
-I specialize in working with clients who identify concerns relating to histories of trauma, as well as anxiety, depression, social struggles, major life changes, chronic shame, and emotion regulation struggles.
+I draw from the inherent healing properties of creativity, connection, movement, and and the living natural world, and ground my sessions in evidence-based therapeutic intervention.
+I specialize in working with clients who identify concerns relating to histories of trauma, as well as anxiety, depression, social struggles, major life changes, chronic shame, and emotion regulation struggles, as well as challenges related neurodivergence such as ADHD .
 I help clients rediscover or deepen a sense of safety and vitality in their bodies, their choices and their relationships.
+Healing happens when we are safe enough to feel.
+I am devoted to making my therapy practice a harbour of safety, healing, and solace in this wild, turbulent world.

 Serving Children, Adolescents and Adults